By Dimitra Didangelou, Psychologist, Author, MSc, Specialized in Therapeutic Writing *

 ————————————————————————–

-* Dimitra Didangelou is a psychologist MSc, science journalist and author.
+* Dimitra Didangelou is a psychologist MSc, Writing Therapist and author.
 She’s the founder of “Expressing MySelf Institute”.

 Her training includes Advanced Study in Therapeutic Writing (The Center for Journal Writing in Denver, CO, USA), a Master of Science Degree in Psychology and Mass Media, a Bachelor Degree in Psychology and a Certificate in Philosophical Counselling and Psychotherapy.